skyejacobson/conversorHTB/README.md

 [main] needrestart v3.7
 ```

 Since its exploitable, we can craft an exploit for this machine.
-These articles help get an understanding how how to start.
+These articles help get an understanding of how to start.
 [Qualy's](https://www.qualys.com/2024/11/19/needrestart/needrestart.txt) [LinuxSecurity](https://linuxsecurity.com/news/security-vulnerabilities/linux-needrestart-utility-flaws-allow-root-access) [ally-petitt](https://github.com/ally-petitt/CVE-2024-48990-Exploit/blob/main/README.md)

 The `lib.c` file is a malicious pre-compiled `.so` payload.
 It’s written so the function runs automatically when the library is loaded; if the function finds it’s running as root, it drops a copy of a root shell into `/tmp`.

 The second part to the exploit is creating some autonomy.
 Creating the `autoRun.sh` is optional but makes the execution simpler.

-Before that we need to compile the `lib.c` file into a shared library (`.so`) file.
+Before that, we need to compile the `lib.c` file into a shared library (`.so`) file.

 ```
 ┌──(root㉿kali)-[/]